Harold Percival Himsworth

-Sir Harold Percival (Harry) Himsworth, KCB, FRS (19 May 1905 – 1 November 1993) was a British scientist, best known for his medical research on diabetes mellitus.
+Sir Harold Percival "Harry" Himsworth, KCB, FRS (19 May 1905 – 1 November 1993) was a British scientist, best known for his medical research on diabetes mellitus.

 Early life

 He was born in Huddersfield, West Yorkshire, the son of Joseph Arnold Himsworth and Amy Eliza Barraclough.
 He was educated at the local Spring Grove School and King James's Grammar School, Almondbury.
 He married Charlotte Gray in 1932: they had two sons.
+His second son, Richard Lawrence Himsworth (1937–2020), was an endocrinologist and public health administrator.